François Joseph Paul de Grasse: American War of Independence

 In 1775, the American War of Independence broke out when American colonists rebelled against British rule.
 France supplied the colonists with covert aid, but remained officially neutral until 1778.
 The Treaty of Alliance established the Franco-American alliance, and France entered the war on behalf of the rebels and against Great Britain.

 As a commander of a division, Comte de Grasse served under Louis Guillouet, comte d'Orvilliers at the First Battle of Ushant from July 23 to 27, 1778.
 The battle, fought off Brittany, was indecisive.

-In 1779, he joined the fleet of Comte d'Estaing in the Caribbean as commander of a squadron; they were operating to counter the Royal Navy of Britain.
-He contributed to the capture of Grenada that year, and took part in the three actions fought by Guichen against Admiral Rodney in the Battle of Martinique.
-Grasse was promoted to lieutenant-general of the Navy (equivalent to vice-admiral) in March 1781, and was successful in defeating Admiral Samuel Hood and taking Tobago.
+In 1779, he joined the fleet of Charles Henri Hector d'Estaing in the West Indies as commander of a squadron; they were operating to counter the Royal Navy of Britain.
+He contributed to the capture of Grenada that year, and took part in the three actions fought by Luc Urbain de Bouexic, comte de Guichen against Admiral George Rodney in the Battle of Martinique.
+De Grasse was promoted to lieutenant-general of the Navy (equivalent to vice-admiral) in March 1781, and was successful in defeating Admiral Samuel Hood and taking Tobago.

 Battle of the Chesapeake and Yorktown campaign

-Grasse responded to George Washington and Comte de Rochambeau's Expédition Particulière when they appealed for his aid in 1781, setting sail with 3,000 troops from Saint-Domingue, where the French Caribbean fleet was based.
-Grasse landed the French reinforcements in Virginia.
-Immediately afterward he decisively defeated the British fleet in the Battle of the Chesapeake in September 1781.
+De Grasse responded to George Washington and Comte de Rochambeau's Expédition Particulière when they appealed for his aid in 1781, setting sail with 3,000 troops from Saint-Domingue, where the French Caribbean fleet was based.
+De Grasse landed the French reinforcements in Virginia.
+Immediately afterward he defeated a British fleet at the Battle of the Chesapeake in September 1781.
 He drew away the British forces and blockaded the coast until Lieutenant General Charles Cornwallis surrendered at Yorktown, ensuring the independence of the new United States of America.

 Battle of the Saintes

-Grasse returned his fleet to the Caribbean.
-He was less fortunate in 1782 and defeated at the Battle of St. Kitts by Admiral Hood.
-Shortly afterward, in April 1782, Admiral de Grasse was defeated and taken prisoner by Admiral Rodney at the Battle of the Saintes.
+De Grasse returned his fleet to the Caribbean.
+He was less fortunate in 1782 and was defeated at the Battle of Saint Kitts by Admiral Samuel Hood.
+Shortly afterward, in April 1782, de Grasse was again defeated, and taken prisoner by Rodney at the Battle of the Saintes.
 He initially sailed with the British fleet to Port Royal, Jamaica but after a period of only around one week was permitted to leave on the first convoy to England.
 Here he was landed on Southsea beach, allegedly to much applause.
-In August he was granted an audience with King George III and was re-presented with his own sword, surrendered to Rodney at The Saintes.
+In August he was granted an audience with George III and was re-presented with his own sword, surrendered to Rodney at The Saintes.

 He was taken to London for a time.
 While there, he briefly took part in the negotiations that laid the foundations for the Peace of Paris (1783), which brought the American Revolutionary War to an end.
 It also realigned control of some of the Caribbean islands.

-Grasse was released to return to France, where he was strongly criticized for his defeat in the Caribbean.
+De Grasse was released to return to France, where he was strongly criticized for his defeat in the Caribbean.
 He published a Mémoire justificatif and demanded a court-martial.
-An inquiry into the events of the battle started in 1783, ending in 1784 in acquittal for most of the officers involved, including Grasse.
+An inquiry into the events of the battle started in 1783, ending in 1784 in acquittal for most of the officers involved, including de Grasse.